-In 2001, the Agile manifesto set forth four values, the primary of which was “individuals and interactions over processes and tools.”
+Twenty years ago, the Agile manifesto set forth four values, the primary of which was “individuals and interactions over processes and tools.”
 This value will only become more crucial for businesses that must adapt to rapidly evolving technology and the business opportunities that await.

 A key element required to elevate individuals and interactions over processes and tools is communication.
 Agile-related methodologies such as scrum and kanban encourage cross-functional communication and help to visualize workflows.
 These tools are found in a range of project management software from Jira to Smartsheet.